Business-ready AI Integrations

 What Is AI Integration for Ruby on Rails?

-Obviously there has been a great deal of talk recently over the entry of practical AI tools onto the broad market, available for developers to integrate into their applications.
-Most of the tweets, videos and articles that you’ll read on this subject is a little bit like a side-show.
-It is pretty amazing to watch and play with, but does not always have a great deal of practical use, or substance to it.
+Obviously, there has been a great deal of talk recently over the entry of practical AI tools onto the broad market, available for developers to integrate into their applications.
+Most tweets, videos and articles you’ll read on this subject are a sideshow.
+It is amazing to watch and play with but does not always have much practical use or substance.

 Why Do You Need AI Integrations in Your Rails Application?